mr-eggleton/obsidian-notes/Projects - Demo Project/Ideas around MQTT.md

 But because of Pub Sub we can use other arrangements for demos etc.

-The kids write a Control System that starts subbed to a simulation with a visualisation that it subbed to the simulation too. runs at 60  timespeed*
+The kids write a Control System that starts subbed to a simulation with a visualisation that it subbed to the simulation too. runs at 60  times speed

+The fake tank can be attached to the outputs of one of the simulated tanks.

+A control system can then be subbed to the fake tank measurements and really take over.